woossi0/suite/docs/usermanual/source/sysadmin/production/performance.rst

 The JAI and JAI Image I/O APIs provide both Java and native code implementations for most operating system platforms.
 GeoServer will use the native code implementations by default if they are present.

-.. only:: Enterprise

-   Boundless Suite Enterprise provides an optional native code extension providing you the best possible performance.

 JDK and JAI Performance Comparison
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~